YouTube descriptions are not mandatory. Many YouTubers actually leave them blank.

 Whatever you mention in your video, whether it be another YouTuber, an article, a tool, or even a product, link to it!
 You never know when that will help a viewer out.
 This is especially important if you are trying to monetize your YouTube channel through affiliate links or selling digital products in your own online store.
 In the example below YouTuber, Peter Mckinnon links to his own product that he’s talking about in the video.

 Did you use someone else’s music?
 Quote someone else’s written words?
 Talk about someone’s services or teachings.
 You may have credited them in the video, but it is also important to credit them in the video description, as well.
 Not only is it the right thing to do, but viewers will trust you more when they know you are respectful of other creators.

 Most anything you create online should have a CTA to link all of your work together and grow your audience, and the same goes for your YouTube description.
 Whatever you want viewers to do next, ask them to do it, whether it subscribes, turn on notifications, or share your video.
 You could even mention an opt-in opportunity you want them to sign up for on your website.

 Let’s take at Chris Ramsay’s video description for his video on solving a brain teaser puzzle.

 Right away, he takes the first three lines to tell you what you’ll be watching and then dives immediately into where you can buy one, similar videos of his you can watch, and where you can go for more information on him.
 He uses great, searchable keywords and doesn’t beat around the bush.

 To get you started, here is our template for the perfect YouTube video description.
-This copy paste YouTube description can easily added to your YouTube channel by going to the Creator Studio, then channel, and save it to Upload Defaults.
+This copy-paste YouTube description can easily added to your YouTube channel by going to the Creator Studio, then channel, and saving it to Upload Defaults.
 That way, you always have the proper YouTube description formatting ready to go!